Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Basic_UAN_Configuration.md

 layers shown in the example bootprep file below.
 The parameterized fields are defined in a `products_vars.yml` file.

-**NOTE** The first three layers are required and must not be removed or reordered.
-The `cos-application-last` layer, is required and must be the last or second to last layer in the configuration if `uan-set-nologin` and `uan-unset-nologin` are active.
+**IMPORTANT** Do not remove or reorder the first three layers.
+The UAN product requires these layers and this specific order.
+Also, keep the required `cos-application-last` layer, is as the last or second to last layer in the configuration if `uan-set-nologin` and `uan-unset-nologin` are active.

 ```bash